microsoft/EntraExporter/README.md

 ## Integrate to Azure DevOps Pipeline

-Exporting Azure AD settings to json file makes them usefull to integrate with DevOps pipelines.
+Exporting Azure AD settings to json files makes them useful to integrate with DevOps pipelines.

-> **note**:
+> **Note**:
 > Delegated authentication will require a dedicated agent where the authentication has been pre-configured.

 Bellow is an sample of exporting in two steps